 It would be nice if every job candidate, negotiating partner, and supplier told the truth—but they do not.
 In addition, many business owners and entrepreneurs get embezzled by the employees they trust.

-In the world of business, being successful often means being able to spot liars and people who are deceptive.
+Often your success relies upon your ability to spot liars and identify people who are deceptive.
 How do you know when someone is telling you the truth?
 And if you do believe something you are told, how can you be sure it’s not because you want it to be true?

 Here are 10 FBI tips on how to spot the liar: